dito010/JPNavigationController/README.md

 <img src="Images/logo.png" title="JPNavigationController logo" float=left>
 </p>

-This library provides an fullScreen pop and push gesture for UINavigationController with customize UINavigationBar support.
+This library provides an fullScreen pop and push gesture for UINavigationController with customize UINavigationBar for single support.

 ## Features